esmf-org/install-esmf-action/README.md

 Note that ESMF dependencies are not cached by `install-esmf-action`.
 Follow the ["Caching dependencies to speed up workflows"](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) instructions to cache ESMF dependencies as needed.
-You may disable caching and provide your own caching.
-If you do so then don't forget to include the ESMF installation directory.
+You may install ESMF in a directory of your choice and provide your own caching.
+If you do so then please disable caching.
+If you are using `latest` or `develop` it is recommended that you use caching provided by `install-esmf-action`.
+Note that each time ESMF is updated it will create a new cache, which will consume your cache quota.

 Caches are deleted after 7 days of inactivity.